Alex Alvarez, PhD, Academic Director

 Alex became interested at an early age in indigenous communities of the Amazon and the Peruvian Andes, especially the impact of public policy on aspects of indigenous life.
 The results of his research have been presented in several scientific papers as well as at conferences in Peru and abroad.
 His latest publication, in the Latin American Journal of Conservation, explores the relationship of land ownership and the conservation of natural resources in terms of environmental sustainability and social justice in the Peruvian Amazon.
 He provides volunteer technical and scientific support to the Indigenous Federation of Madre de Dios (FENAMAD) in southeastern Peru on issues related to environmental governance, property rights, cultural landscapes, natural resource extraction, and conservation of biodiversity in indigenous territories.

 Milagros del Carpio, Program Coordinator

-Julia Catalán Cervantes, Rural Coordinator
+Julia Catalán Cervantes, Rural and Homestay Coordinator

 Julia was born in the Apurimac region, in the southern part of the Andean mountains of Peru.
 She is a native Quechua speaker; she learned her second language of Spanish at the age of 16.
-Due to political violence in Peru, she had to leave this region, migrating to Cuzco.
+Due to political violence in Peru, she had to leave that region, migrating to Cuzco.
 Julia has worked with the program since 2010, performing administrative duties and supporting students and staff.
 In 2013, Julia began work as the program’s rural coordinator and is in charge of the coordination of homestays and field activities on Taquile Island and in Arequipa.

 Faculty and lecturers typically include: